I never gave much thought to apartment affordability when looking for a rental until we were living in one.

 That’s what we did but waited for the right time and the area we wanted to by for easy commutes to work.

-Although rental apartments are expensive in 2021 don’t give up faith just give up spending money on non-essentials.
+Although rental apartments are expensive don’t give up faith just give up spending money on non-essentials.

 We just found out on Facebook that the one-bedroom apartment Mrs. CBB rented when she moved to this city.